ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Protocol Message Media Types

-This specification defines the following protocol messages, along with their corresponding medai types types:
+This specification defines the following protocol messages, along with their corresponding media types types:

 - HpkeConfig {{task-configuration}}: "application/ppm-hpke-config"
-- Report {{report}}: "application/ppm-report"
+- Report {{report}}: "message/ppm-report"
-- AggregateReq {{aggregate-request}}: "application/ppm-aggregate-req"
+- AggregateReq {{aggregate-request}}: "message/ppm-aggregate-req"
-- AggregateResp {{aggregate-request}}: "application/ppm-aggregate-resp"
+- AggregateResp {{aggregate-request}}: "message/ppm-aggregate-resp"
-- OutputShareReq {{output-share-request}}: "application/ppm-output-share-req"
+- OutputShareReq {{output-share-request}}: "message/ppm-output-share-req"
-- OutputShareResp {{output-share-request}}: "application/ppm-output-share-resp"
+- OutputShareResp {{output-share-request}}: "message/ppm-output-share-resp"
-- CollectReq {{pa-collect}}: "application/ppm-collect-req"
+- CollectReq {{pa-collect}}: "message/ppm-collect-req"
-- CollectResp {{pa-collect}}: "application/ppm-collect-req"
+- CollectResp {{pa-collect}}: "message/ppm-collect-req"

 The definition for each media type is in the following subsections.

+Protocol message format evolution is supported through the definition of new formats that are identified by new media types.

+IANA [shall update / has updated] the "Media Types" registry at https://www.iana.org/assignments/media-types with the registration information in this section for all media types listed above.

 ### "application/ppm-hpke-config" media type